The Doon Dictionary

 Natural Indigo

 A dye derived from the Indigofera tinctoria plant.
-It’s an "alive" dye that ages like a good pair of jeans, developing a unique patina over time.
+An “alive” dye that ages like a good pair of jeans, developing a unique patina over time.

 -